roman-vorobiov/evolve-analytics/README.md

 ## View modes

-The `Total` mode shows all milestones stacked on top of each other as parts of a single run.
+The `Timestamp` mode shows all milestones stacked on top of each other as parts of a single run.
 It also shows last run's times for each milestone on the right side of the graph.

-Alternatively, the `Segmented` mode shows how many days it took to reach a milestone since the last one.
+Alternatively, the `Duration` mode shows how many days it took to reach a milestone since the last one.